The Temptress (1926 film): Production

 Mauritz Stiller was originally set to direct Greta Garbo's second film for MGM.
 However, after struggling working as a director within the Hollywood studio system, he was removed from directing and replaced by Fred Niblo.
 The film's sets were designed by the art director James Basevi.

 Despite its filming difficulties, The Temptress proved to be a success, showing early signs of Garbo’s career potential.
-It grossed $587,000 domestically and $378,000 internationally, its worldwide gross was $965,000, though loss $43,000.
+It grossed $587,000 domestically and $378,000 internationally; its worldwide gross was $965,000, though it lost $43,000.

 After Louis B. Mayer viewed the finished picture, he was so depressed at the ending, that he ordered an alternate, happier ending to be made.
 Theaters at the time had the option of which ending to show, depending on what they felt were the tastes of their audience.

 Reception

 Mordaunt Hall said "In many respects this picture is a distinguished piece of work, wherein Fred Niblo, the director, keeps the audience on the qui vive.
 It is a photodrama in which the producers do not pander to popular appeal by portraying a happy ending."